bdilday/embedr/Readme.md

 I took an alternative route.
 I used the excellent [RInside](https://github.com/eddelbuettel/rinside) to embed an R interpreter inside my D program.
 Data is passed efficiently because everything in R is a C struct (SEXPREC).
 These SEXPREC structs are allocated in either D or R and pointers to them are passed around.

 This is a tutorial to help you get started.
 Everything here is Linux only.
 It will work on Windows and Mac as well, because the communication is done by RInside (which works on all three OSes), but I only have access to D machines for development.
+If you are using Windows 10, you can use Bash on Windows.

 # Installation

 1. Install R and the [dmd compiler](http://dlang.org/download.html) (obvious, I know, but I just want to be sure).
+I recommend updating to the latest version of R.
 2. Install my slightly modified version of RInside, called [RInsideC](https://bitbucket.org/bachmeil/rinsidec) using devtools.
 In R:

     ```
     library(devtools)
     install_bitbucket("bachmeil/rinsidec")
     ```